 Assume now that the refinement of $G_1=(H_1,\pi_1)$ has been computed and $\tau=(\tau_1,\dots,\tau_m)$ is its trace.
-While computing the refinement of $G_2=(H_2,\pi_2)$ we can stop as soon as we find a trace element $\tau'_i$ different from the corresponding $\tau_i$.
-This is sufficient to realize that the refinements of $G_1$ and $G_2$ are different.
-Obviously, if we choose an ordering on traces and $\tau'_i$ is ``better'' than $\tau_i$, than the refinement of $G_2$ will be completed and its trace will be stored for later comparisons.
+Assume also that, while computing the refinement of $G_2=(H_2,\pi_2)$, there exists a trace element $\tau'_i$ which is different from the corresponding $\tau_i$.
+This is sufficient to establish that the refinements of $G_1$ and $G_2$ will be different.
+Obviously, if we choose an ordering on traces and $\tau'_i$ is ``better'' than $\tau_i$, then the refinement of $G_2$ will be completed and its trace will be stored for later comparisons.

-Multi-refinements are classified by means of their traces, too.
-In this case, the sequence which contains the new positions created by the splitting cell is initially recorded, and then expanded with the sequence originating from calling the refinement procedure (first statement of the \textbf{repeat} loop in Algorithm \ref{mref}) on the updated partition.